This article highlights some of the best things to do in Solana Beach, California.

 I cannot stress this enough.
 You must visit the Cedros Design District!

 This is the crown jewel of Solana Beach and an entire day can be spent in here.
 This premier shopping district has over 85 merchants offering experiences in the design, art, entertainment, epicurean and beauty realms.

 I love the uniqueness of this place.
 Without a doubt, I will be back soon.
 Here are some ideas on what to do there.

 The two and a half blocks district is covered in art head to toe.
 There seems to be an art piece in every corner.
 Keep your eyes wide open because you are going to find works of art in signs.

 Stop by an Art Gallery

 There are works of art in public spaces, but the district has the indoor kind too.
-Here are some gallery options:
+Here are some art galleries to visit:

-- David Chang – Mainly, ocean and nature photography.
-David Chang has been declared “Ambassador of the Arts” by the San Diego Tourism Authority
+- Aaron Chang – Mainly, ocean and nature photography.
+Aaron Chang has been declared “Ambassador of the Arts” by the San Diego Tourism Authority

 - Gallery Bonuccelli – Travel photography